d0-00d/osava/README.md

 ---

+## RELEASES WILL BE SPONTAENEOUS, AND MORE FEATURES WILL BE ADDED, CURRENT STAGE -> ALPHA.V.01

+---

 ## (✦_✦) Key Features

 - **Security Dashboard**: Monitor real-time Windows Security Center status including active Antivirus software and Windows Firewall states across Domain, Private, and Public profiles.